Raiz Invest Super

 There are certain circumstances in which superannuation benefits must be transferred by the Trustee to the Australian Taxation Office (for example, small or unidentifiable lost accounts, unclaimed benefits on or after age 65 and unclaimed benefits of former temporary residents).

-Benefits of Raiz Invest Super
+Benefits of investing with Raiz Invest Super

 Members of Raiz Invest Super have an accumulation account, which means any contributions made to the account accumulate over time with any investment earnings (which may be positive or negative) after taking into account any fees, costs or other charges (e.g. insurance premiums or taxes).